meenakshi-kushwaha/mmaqshiny/README.md

 1) `Joined File` displays all cleaned and joined data.
 2) `Summary` displays summary statistics for each parameter.
-3)  `Plots` displays interactive  time series line plots for raw parameters.
+3)  `Plots` displays interactive  time series line plots, density and qq plots for the selected parameter.
 4) `Map` provides a spatial map for the user selected pollutant on an OpenStreetMap basemap.
 5) `Alarm and Settings` tab displays each instrument's settings and alarms (if any).

 ## Limitations

-1) It handles single day data at a time.
-2) It has provision for only linear correction coefficients of PM<sub>2.5</sub>.
+1) It has provision for only linear correction coefficients of PM<sub>2.5</sub>.
-3) It is instrument specific.
+2) It is instrument specific.
-4) It is mandatory to rename files (with date prefix).

 ## Installation